 All of the Conservancy’s work is guided by the original landscape designs of architect Charles Adams Platt and landscape architect Ellen Biddle Shipman, and by consultation with preservation-focused landscape architects, arborists, horticulturists and other professionals.

-In addition, we have worked with the renowned Patricia O’Donnell of Heritage Landscapes and the Tregaron Conservancy continues to consult with Ms. O’Donnell for her guidance and involvement in the rehabilitation of the Estate.
-In 2005, Heritage Landscapes, a nationally and internationally recognized preservation landscape architecture and planning firm, prepared a detailed Cultural Landscape Report (“CLR”) (pdf) for the historic landscape of Tregaron Estate.
-The completion of the Cultural Landscape report in 2007 was funded by the Dorothea de Schweinitz Preservation Fund of the National Trust for Historic Preservation.
+In 2005, Heritage Landscapes, an internationally recognized preservation landscape architecture and planning firm, prepared a detailed Cultural Landscape Report (CLR) for the Tregaron Estate.
+The completion of the CLR in 2007 was generously funded by the Dorothea de Schweinitz Preservation Fund of the National Trust for Historic Preservation.

-- Conservation and repair of all historic stone structures of walls, bridges and steps
+- Conservation and repair of historic stone structures of walls, bridges and steps;

-- Stabilization and repair of pond edge, pond inlet and outlet, and stream course to include piped sections
+- Stabilization and repair of the pond edge, pond inlet and outlet, and stream course;

-- Attention around historic buildings to recapture elements of landscape character and conserve remaining features
+- Attention around historic buildings to recapture elements of landscape character and conserve remaining historic features.

 Read the Cultural Landscape Report